Frequently asked questions

 Q Question.
 What information is collected through the NCCD?

-Every year your school collects and provides the following information for each student receiving an adjustment due to disability, including:
+Every year your school collects and provides to the Australian Government Department of Education (the Department) the following information for each student receiving an adjustment due to disability.
+This includes the student’s:

-Other details about the information to be collected, and the format in which the information is to be provided to the Department, are contained in the NCCD guidelines approved by the Ministerial Council (see note).
+Other details about the information to be collected, and the format in which the information is to be provided to the Department, are contained in the NCCD guidelines approved by the Ministerial Council.

 Q Question.
 Do schools need to obtain consent from parents, guardians or caregivers before students can be included in the NCCD?

-No. The NCCD is a requirement of the Australian Education Regulation 2013.
-If the school has the information on a student’s adjustments/category of disability on its records, it must provide that information to the Department; if the school doesn’t hold the information, it must take all reasonable efforts to get it and provide it.
+No. Parental, guardian or caregiver consent is not required.
+This is because the NCCD is required and authorised by law (the Australian Education Act 2013 and Australian Education Regulation 2013).
+If the school has the information on a student’s adjustments/category of disability on its records, it must provide that information to the Australian Government Department of Education.
+If a school doesn’t hold the information, it must take all reasonable efforts to obtain and provide it.

 Q Question.
 What determines if a student should be included in the NCCD?